The Story of Tracy Beaker (TV series): Episodes

 The pilot episode aired on 8 January 2002 and the series finale aired on 9 December 2005.
 The show spanned a total of five series with 120 episodes in total.

-Series 1 builds upon the characters introduced within Jacqueline Wilson's books; Tracy (Dani Harmer), Justine (Montanna Thompson), Louise (Chelsie Padley), Peter Ingham (Joe Starrs), Elaine Boyak (Nisha Nayar), Jenny (Sharlene Whyte) and Cam (Lisa Coleman), whilst introducing other caseworkers and children who live in Stowey House.
+Series 1 builds upon the characters introduced within Jacqueline Wilson's books: Tracy (Dani Harmer), Justine (Montanna Thompson), Louise (Chelsie Padley), Peter Ingham (Joe Starrs), Elaine Boyak (Nisha Nayar), Adele (Rochelle Gadd), Jenny (Sharlene Whyte) and Cam (Lisa Coleman), whilst introducing other careworkers and children who live in Stowey House.
 Three episodes in Series 1 form the basis of the show and make the format and atmosphere easy to understand, "Sneaking in Ben" shows Tracy's friendships, "The Truth Is Revealed" shows Tracy's way of thinking and "Friend" shows Tracy's way of understanding things.

+From Series 2 onwards the show differs greatly from Wilson's follow-up novels, although the Movie of Me does share some narrative similarities with sequel The Dare Game.

 Cast and characters

 Home releases

-The Story of Tracy Beaker has been released on DVD in the UK by Right Entertainment and Universal Pictures UK, under license from the BBC.
+The Story of Tracy Beaker has been released on DVD in the UK by Right Entertainment and Universal Pictures Video, under licence from the BBC.

-Note: All of the series DVDs and the boxset contain only the 'best' episodes of that series, the only time all of the episodes were released on DVD was in a special collector's edition set, where one DVD containing several episodes was released each week for purchase.
-There were 24 DVDs in all, and these are now incredibly rare to find as a complete set.
-All episodes on Series 1 – 4's DVDs are compilations so there are 6 28 minute compilations which is 12 14 minute episodes, however Series 5 contains single episodes.